-- Aims to increase young womens’ understanding of engineering careers
+- Aims to increase the understanding of engineering careers.

-- Introduces IEEE women and their stories on how and why they were inspired to become engineers, teaches about their work environments, and offers advice for women considering a career in engineering
+- Highlights women in IEEE and their stories on how and they were inspired to become engineers, introduces their work environments, and offers advice for women considering a career in engineering.

 - A brief biography

 - An explanation of why each woman become a technical professional

 - The advice they would like to pass on to young women interested in STEM

 - How working as an engineer benefits humanity

 The IEEE Women in Engineering eBook is a global resource and should be shared and disseminated to attract and retain students with an emphasis on women as engineering professionals.